Trying to understand the differences between linear and CTV? Our primer has everything advertisers need to know.

 The Evolution Will Be Televised

-In 2017, there were 94.3 American households with a paid linear TV subscription of some sort (think cable or satellite providers), compared to 32 million non-pay TV households.
+In 2017, there were 94.3 million American households with a paid linear TV subscription of some sort (think cable or satellite providers), compared to 32 million non-pay TV households.
 The gap between those numbers has been steadily shrinking, however; as of 2021, the number of pay-TV households is down to 74 million, while the number of non-pay households has sharply risen to 54.4 million.
 By 2024, the number of cord cutters is expected to eclipse pay-TV households.

 Younger generations are particularly fond of the connected TV landscape.
 Only 41% of 18-to-34-year-olds live in a house with a pay TV subscription, and nearly a quarter of the same age group have never had a linear TV setup.
 Linear TV is becoming increasingly associated with older age groups, especially the 65+ crowd.